Santa Cruz California, USA Travel Guide

 More space, kitchen facilities, a "local" experience.

-Vacation rentals give a homestay-like experience.
+Vacation rentals present a homestay-like experience.

 Nature immersion, budget-friendly, state parks, private campgrounds.